-Government provided guidance in the form of a national framework and governance expectations for area reviews, more details can be found here
+Government provided guidance in the form of a national framework and governance expectations for area reviews:

 Each area review report provides a range of recommendations for each area and these are owned and implemented by the local steering groups, see the links to each area above for more details on specific activity.